zhidev/CPUInstagram/README.md

 When i get the remainder of the optionals done.

+Note: Delay on new login due to design to parse out all the information in array properly before using the array to use.

 [Part 2]

 ![walkthrough](Instapostv2.0.gif)

 When i get the last optional and some extras done

 [Part 3]